ethereum/ethereum-org/views/content/token.md

         }

         function buy() payable {
             uint amount = msg.value / buyPrice;               // calculates the amount
-            if (balanceOf[this] < amount) throw;               // checks if it has enough to sell balanceOf[msg.sender] += amount;                   // adds the amount to buyer's balance balanceOf[this] -= amount;                         // subtracts amount from seller's balance Transfer(this, msg.sender, amount);                // execute an event reflecting the change }
+            require(balanceOf[this] >= amount);               // checks if it has enough to sell balanceOf[msg.sender] += amount;                  // adds the amount to buyer's balance balanceOf[this] -= amount;                        // subtracts amount from seller's balance Transfer(this, msg.sender, amount);               // execute an event reflecting the change }

         function sell(uint256 amount) {
-            if (balanceOf[msg.sender] < amount ) throw;        // checks if the sender has enough to sell balanceOf[this] += amount;                         // adds the amount to owner's balance balanceOf[msg.sender] -= amount;                   // subtracts the amount from seller's balance if (!msg.sender.send(amount * sellPrice)) {        // sends ether to the seller.
-It's important throw;                                         // to do this last to avoid recursion attacks } else {
+            require(balanceOf[msg.sender] >= amount );        // checks if the sender has enough to sell
+            balanceOf[this] += amount;                        // adds the amount to owner's balance balanceOf[msg.sender] -= amount;                  // subtracts the amount from seller's balance if (!msg.sender.send(amount * sellPrice)) {       // sends ether to the seller.
+It's important
+                throw;                                        // to do this last to avoid recursion attacks } else {
                 Transfer(msg.sender, this, amount);           // executes an event reflecting on the change }
         }
     }